Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 | Purview License | M365 E5 | M365 E5 Compliance | GCC High E5 | GCC High E5 | M365 E5 | M365 E5 |

-Critical Note on FedRAMP and CMMC: Standard Microsoft 365 and Power BI do not meet FedRAMP or CMMC requirements.
-These frameworks require GCC High (FedRAMP High) or DoD (CMMC Level 3+) environments with separate infrastructure, US-person-only support, and FIPS 140-2 validated encryption.
-Organizations making the mistake of deploying "commercial" Power BI for government work face immediate compliance failures and potential contract termination.
-This is a distinction that generalist consulting firms frequently miss.
+These environments require separate infrastructure, US-person-only support, and FIPS 140-2 validated encryption.
+Organizations that mistakenly use "commercial" Power BI for government work may face compliance failures and possible contract termination.
+This important distinction is often missed by generalist consulting firms.

 Case Studies: Compliance Analytics in Regulated Industries